garvita2003/VE3_Assignment/README.md

    npm run install-all
    ```

 2. Create a file named ".env" inside the backend folder.
-Add data from .env.example file and substitute your credentials there.
-   Add these variables in your .env file
+Add data from .env.example file and substitute your credentials there.Add these variables in your .env file
 - MONGO_URI=your_mongo_uri
 - JWT_SECRET=secret or anything random
 - CLIENT_URL=http://localhost:3000